 Dosing Information of Levetiracetam for Dogs and Cats

 - Medication should never be administered without first consulting your veterinarian.
 If you're concerned about costs related to medication, pet insurance may be able to help.
 Click here to learn more.

 - In dogs, Levetiracetam is often started at 5 to 10 mg per pound (10 to 20 mg/kg) three times daily (every 8 hours).
 Higher doses are often needed for emergency treatment of active seizures, including doses up to 20 mg/kg.

 - In cats, Levetiracetam is often started at 10 mg per pound (20 mg/kg) three times daily (every 8 hours).

 - Increases in dose may be required to control seizures.

 - Therapeutic blood monitoring is not routinely recommended.
 When performed, the suggested therapeutic range is 5-45 µg/mL based on limited data.
 When recommended to adjust the dosage, it is generally done 1 week after starting Levetiracetam, then every 6 to 12 months.

 - The duration of administration depends on the condition being treated, response to the medication, and the development of any adverse effects.
-Be certain to complete the prescription unless specifically directed by your veterinarian.
-Even if your pet feels better, the entire treatment plan should be completed to prevent relapse or prevent the development of resistance.
+Be certain to administer the medication exactly as directed by your veterinarian.
+If your pet's condition changes, consult with your veterinarian before altering or discontinuing the dose or duration of treatment.